 “At the weekend, you convince yourself you don’t need to get up, so it doesn’t matter whether you lay in bed.
 But you’re fooling yourself that you’re catching up on missed sleep—you’re not,” says Stanley.
 “You can’t make up the missed sleep that easy.
 You can sleep a lot, but doesn’t mean it’s good quality,” he adds.

-In fact, according to a new study published in Sleep, it can be downright dangerous.
-University of Arizona researcher Sierra Forbush and her team analysed the sleep patterns of 984 adults, and they found that those who experience an hour of social jet lag—going to bed at midnight and waking at 8 a.m. at weekends, and 11 p.m. and 7 a.m. on weekdays—saw an 11% increase in the likelihood of having cardiovascular disease.
+In fact, according to a study published in Sleep, it can be downright dangerous.
+University of Arizona researcher Sierra Forbush and her team analyzed the sleep patterns of 984 adults, and they found that those who experience an hour of social jet lag—going to bed at midnight and waking at 8 a.m. at weekends, and 11 p.m. and 7 a.m. on weekdays—saw an 11% increase in the likelihood of having cardiovascular disease.
 It was also linked to worse mood and increased fatigue.

 So why does this “social jet lag” occur?
 “People think they can work hard and play hard,” says Stanley.
 “Not so long ago, pubs closed at 10:30 p.m. and shops shut at 5 p.m., but nowadays we have a lot to distract ourselves from sleep—like Netflix binges, for example—and that compresses our sleep time.”